takahirox/ThreeNetwork/Readme.md

 ## API

 `RemoteSync`
-- `addLocalObject( object, info )`: Registers a Local object.
+- `addLocalObject( object, info, recursive )`: Registers a Local object.
 Local object's status will be sent to remote by invoking `.sync()`.
 Local object addition with `info` will be notified to remote peers' `add` event listener.
+If recursive is true, recursively registers object's children.
 - `addRemoteObject( remotePeerId, objectUuid, object )`: Registers a Remote object.
 Remote object's status reflect to a corresponding remote peer's local object.
-This metho is assumed to be called in `add` event listener callback function.
+This method is assumed to be called in `add` event listener callback function.
+If a correnponding object's children in remote are recursively registered, registers recursively its children here too.
+In that case, assumes the same object tree structure between local and remote.
-- `addSharedObject( object, sharedId )`: Registers a Shared object.
+- `addSharedObject( object, sharedId, recursive )`: Registers a Shared object.
 Shared object's status will be sent to remote by invokind `.sync()` and aldo reglect corresponding remote peers' Shared object.
 Shared object will bind with remote peers' shared object assigned the same shared id.
+If recursive is true, recursively registers object's children.
 - `removeLocalObject( object )`: Removes a Local object from `RemoteSync`.
+If it's children are recursively registered, also removes them.
+In that case, assumes object tree structure doesn't change since it's registered.
 - `removeSharedObject( sharedId )`: Unbinds Shared object.
+If it's children are recursively registered, also removes them.
+In that case, assumes object tree structure doesn't change since it's registered.
 - `sync( force, onlyLocal )`: Broadcasts registered Local and Shared objects' status to remote peers.
 The status only of the objects which are updated since last `.sync()` for the efficient data transfer.
 If `force` is true, the status of all objects will be sent even if they aren't updated.
 If `onlyLocal` is true, the status only of Local objects will be sent.
 - `connect( id )`: Connects a room or a remote peer (depending on platform)
 - `sendUserData( remotePeerId, data )`, `broadcastUserData( data )`: Sends/Broadcasts user-data to remote peer(s).
 These methods invoking will be notified to Remote peers' `receive_user_data`.